Submissions

 • The (Name/type of data) generated during the development of this study cannot be freely available due to restrictions imposed by (Name of the restrictor).

-2.1.5 Open access and copyright
+f.
+Open access and copyright

-2.1.5 Article Processing charge (APC)
+g.
+Article Processing Charge (APC)

-2.1.6 Preprints
+h.
+Preprints

 3 Article preparation

-3.1 Article type
+a.
+Article type

 • Original article: It requires a structured abstract of 150 to 250 words.
-The article structure should include title, abstract, keywords, introduction, material and methods, results, discussion, conclusions, acknowledgements (if applicable), funding, statement of data consent, references, and appendixes (if applicable).
+The article structure should include a title, abstract, keywords, introduction, material and methods, results, discussion, conclusions, acknowledgments (if applicable), funding, statement of data consent, references, and appendixes (if applicable).
 The article length can be between 3000 to 8000 words, discarding references and appendixes.

-3.2 Text
+b.
+Text

 • All manuscripts should be submitted in Word format.